tinacms/tina.io/content/docs/frameworks/other.md

 ---
-title: Astro + Tina Setup Guide
+title: Framework-Agnostic TinaCMS Setup Guide
-id: '/docs/frameworks/astro'
+id: '/docs/frameworks/other'
 prev: '/docs/setup-overview'
 next: '/docs/using-tina-editor'
 ---

 ## Introduction

-TinaCMS can be added to your Astro site locally.
-In this doc, we'll guide through the local setup, as well as editing on your production site.
+For the most part, TinaCMS is framework agnostic.
+Unless you're using "visual editing", the setup is mostly the same regardless of the site's framework.

 ## Getting Started